 Mr McSweeney holds a Bachelor of Law degree and is a member of the Institute of Company Directors.
 He has over 20 years experience in the resource sector ranging from exploration to project management, project finance, commercial and legal structuring and corporate development.
-A founder of Gindalbie Metals, Mr McSweeney was the Managing Director from 1998 to December 2006 and oversaw the discovery and commissioning of two successful gold production centres and the re-positioning of Gindalbie as an emerging iron ore company.
+A founder of Gindalbie Metals, Mr McSweeney was the Managing Director from 1998 to December 2006 and oversaw the discovery and commissioning of two successful gold production centres.
+Mr McSweeney is also the Non-executive Chairman of Dynasty Metals Ltd.